-- (1) Round fractions of trees to the nearest whole number. - (1)(2) A minimum square footage as set forth in Section 5.5.3.C.ii.b is required.
+(1) Round fractions of trees to the nearest whole number.

+- (1)(2) A minimum square footage as set forth in Section 5.5.3.C.ii.b is required.
 Vehicular Use Area (VUA) to be used in this calculation includes parking spaces, loading areas and access aisles.
 It does not include drives to the Vehicular Use Area.
 See illustration below. - (3) All calculations are to be rounded to nearest whole number (do not use decimal places).
-For example, if A = 95.96, it would be rounded to 96 before continuing to the next calculation of a vehicular use area is greater than 50,000 sf, the landscape requirement for the first 50,000 sf of VUA is to be calculated per Column A, and the requirement for the remaining VUA is to be calculated per Column B. The landscaping for the total requirement should be spread evenly across the entire VUA
+For example, if A = 95.96, it would be rounded to 96 before continuing to the next calculation.
+If a vehicular use area is greater than 50,000 sf, the landscape requirement for the first 50,000 sf of VUA is to be calculated per Column A, and the requirement for the remaining VUA is to be calculated per Column B. The landscaping for the total requirement should be spread evenly across the entire VUA

-As an example, a 65,000 square foot parking area in Category 1 would require $50,000 \times 7.5\%$ plus $15,000 \times 1\% = 3750$ sf + 150 sf = 3900 sf landscape area within the parking lot boundary.
+As an example, a 65,000 square foot parking area in Category 1 would require 50,000 x 7.5% plus 15,000 x 1% = 3750sf + 150 sf = 3900 sf landscape area within the parking lot boundary.